ekzhu/xbrl2rdf/README.md

 xbrl2rdf
 ========

 This is a command line tool for converting XBRL documents to Resource Description Framework (RDF) format.
 It uses [xCurator](https://github.com/ekzhu/xcurator).
-It can be used together with [secxbrl](https://github.com/ekzhu/secxbrl), which downloads XBRL documents from SEC.
+It can be used together with [secxbrl](https://github.com/ekzhu/secxbrl), which downloads the URLs of XBRL documents from SEC.

 ##Build